aplteam/Tatin/docs/InstallingTheTatinServer.md

 #### [CONFIG]Base

-Replace this with your domain name, or "localhost" in case you just want to run a Tatin Server on your local machine for your purposes, for example for checking it out.
+Replace this with your domain name, or "localhost" in case you just want to run a Tatin Server on your local machine for your own purposes, for example for checking it out.

 Never add a port number to `Base`; see `[CONFIG]BaseTagPort` for this.